-KEVIN MAXWELL of Crockett, Texas (vice president and member, executive committee).
+KEVIN MAXWELL of Crockett, Texas (President and member, Executive Committee).
 Maxwell is president of S.C.
 Maxwell Co.
 Inc., a construction, real estate and ranching business.
 Maxwell is a member of the Texas Wildlife Association, a member of the Sharon Temple Shriners and a 32nd degree Scottish Rite mason.
 He is president of the Crockett Athletic Booster Club and a member of the Houston Livestock Show and Rodeo Go Texan Committee.
 In the past, Maxwell has been chairman of the Crockett Area Chamber of Commerce, president of the Crockett Merchants Little League, master of the Lothrop Masonic Lodge and member of the Crockett Rotary Club.
 He earned a bachelor's degree from Sam Houston State University.
-Maxwell was reappointed as director for Houston County in 2009.
+Maxwell was reappointed as director for Houston County in 2017.